servo/pathfinder/README.md

   generate them at runtime.

 * High quality antialiasing.
-Pathfinder can compute exact fractional trapezoidal area coverage on a per-pixel basis for crisp antialiasing, provided that either OpenGL 3.0+ or a few common extensions are available.
+Pathfinder can compute exact fractional trapezoidal area coverage on a per-pixel basis for the highest-quality antialiasing, provided that either OpenGL 3.0+ or a few common extensions are available.
 Supersampling is available as an alternative for 3D scenes and/or lower-end hardware.

 * Fast rendering, even at small pixel sizes.
 Even on lower-end GPUs, Pathfinder typically matches or exceeds the performance of the best CPU rasterizers.
 The difference is particularly pronouced at large sizes, where Pathfinder regularly achieves multi-factor speedups.
 All shaders have no loops and minimal branching.

+* Advanced font rendering.
+Pathfinder can render fonts with slight hinting and can perform subpixel antialiasing on LCD screens.
+It also has experimental support for sRGB (gamma correction) and stem darkening/font dilation.

 * Support for full vector scenes.
 Pathfinder 2 is designed to efficiently handle workloads that consist of many overlapping vector paths, such as those commonly found in SVG and PDF files.
 It